Because Tyson McGuffin says so

 You may hear some players interchange the words carbon fiber and graphite.
 While the two materials have a similar look and feel, and you’ll even see them sometimes grouped together with graphite paddles, carbon fiber is more durable.
 There are only a handful of carbon fiber paddles on the market, from a players perspective they play similar to graphite.

 As with any sports gear, with quality materials comes a higher price tag and the same is true for pickleball.
 We’ve reviewed the best selling graphite paddles on the market.

-Price is of course an important factor when shopping for any new sports equipment.
+Price is, of course, an important factor when shopping for any new sports equipment.
 Everyone has their own personal spending budget so cost is understandably one of the top criteria for most people when choosing a paddle.

-However, there are good quality paddles in the different price ranges so you don’t necessarily have to spend more money thinking that that alone will be the best paddle for you.
-Usually there is some truth that when paying more you get better quality (high-end materials do cost more) but don’t get caught into thinking that the more expensive of two options will be the better choice for you personally.
+However, there are good quality paddles in the different price ranges so you don’t necessarily have to spend more money thinking that alone will be the best paddle for you.
+Usually, there is some truth that when paying more you get better quality (high-end materials do cost more) but don’t get caught into thinking that the more expensive of two options will be the better choice for you personally.

 Spending budget aside, I think the most important factor to consider in a graphite paddle your own playing style to find the right match for you.